 AccumulatorSlotMachines

 Accumulator slot machines build progress toward a bonus across many spins, and that progress persists between players.
-When a previous player walks away with a partially filled meter, every cent they fed into it is donated to whoever sits down next.
-Accumulators are the single largest source of +EV slot plays on a casino floor — the cabinets are everywhere, the mechanics are visible, and the math of leftover progress translates cleanly into expected value.
+When a previous player walks away with a partially filled counter, every cent they fed into it is donated to whoever sits down next.
+Accumulators are the single largest source of winning slot plays on a casino floor — the cabinets are everywhere, the mechanics are visible, and the math of leftover progress translates cleanly into expected value.
 If you only learn one slot mechanic, learn this one.

 Mechanics